 - Ability to stand, sit, and kneel for long periods of time.

-- Ability to observe camper and staff behavior (both verbal and nonverbal) and respond with appropriate management techniques.
+- Ability to observe camper behavior (both verbal and nonverbal) and respond with appropriate management techniques.

 - Physical ability to respond appropriately to situations requiring first aid.